bendalby82/sniboshtest/README.md

 # SNI BOSH Test
 A set of test scripts for testing Gorouter upgrade performance when upgrades are occurring.
-Can be used generally, but were originally intended for testing the Multiple Certificate feature:
+Can be used generally, but were originally intended for testing Cloud Foundry's Multiple Certificate feature:
 https://docs.cloudfoundry.org/adminguide/securing-traffic.html#multcerts

 ## Usage